-(g) Share capital
+(h) Share capital

 Common shares are classified as equity.
-Proceeds from unit placements are allocated between shares and warrants issued using the residual value method.
 Costs directly identifiable with share capital financing are deducted from share capital.
-Share issuance costs incurred in advance of share subscriptions are recorded as non-current deferred assets.
 Share issuance costs related to uncompleted share subscriptions are recognized in profit or loss in the period they are incurred.

-(h) Significant accounting judgments and estimates
+(i) Significant accounting judgments and estimates